 • Lay out several cartons.
 Randomly rack planks to ensure good color and shade mixture and end joint spacing.
+Random or repeat pattern is a matter of preference.
 Minimum end stagger is 6".
 Inspect plank quality and grading.

 - Lay out trim moldings in advance and find planks whose shade closely matches.
 Set these aside for future use. - Remove existing base, shoe molding or threshold carefully.
 They can be used to cover the 1/2" expansion gap left around the edge of the room. - Undercut doors and casings using a handsaw laid flat on a piece of scrap flooring. - Install moisture barrier on concrete.
-For concrete, let the moisture barrier run up the wall a bit before cutting to size and tape all seams. - Install the underlayment (if used) according to underlayment manufacture instructions.
+For concrete, let the moisture barrier run up the wall a bit before cutting to size and tape all seams - Install the underlayment (if used) according to underlayment manufacture instructions.